SrYanCarlo/SrYanCarlo/README.md

 - 📍 Where do you live?
 In Cascavel, Paraná, Brasil
 - 🗣 What language do you speak?
 Portuguese and English
 - 💼 Whats is your current Job?
 Student
 - 🤔 In what are you interested in?
-In web and mobile development, and a remote job
+In web and mobile development with React
-- 📚 What are you do currently learning?
-JavaScript and React
-- 🎓 What is your programming skill level?
-Beginner
-- 🤝 Are you intending to collaborate?
-Yes, in web projects
 - ✉️ How do I reach you?
 Through my social medias down below!

  <div>